pfsense/docs/source/releases/2-3-2-p1-new-features-and-changes.rst

    deleted. `#6716 <https://redmine.pfsense.org/issues/6716>`__
 -  Fixed dynamic DNS domain for static map DHCP entries
 -  Added control to set dashboard widget refresh period
--  Added “-C /dev/null” to the dnsmasq command line parameters to avoid it picking up an incorrect default configuration which would override our options. `#6730 <https://redmine.pfsense.org/issues/6730>`__
+-  Added "-C /dev/null" to the dnsmasq command line parameters to avoid it picking up an incorrect default configuration which would override our options. `#6730 <https://redmine.pfsense.org/issues/6730>`__
--  Added “-l” to traceroute6 to show both IP Addresses and Hostnames when resolving hops on diag\_traceroute.php.
+-  Added "-l" to traceroute6 to show both IP Addresses and Hostnames when resolving hops on diag\_traceroute.php.
    `#6715 <https://redmine.pfsense.org/issues/6715>`__
 -  Added note about max ttl/hop limit in source comment on